cgdjustin1/Goal-breakdown-AI/README.md

 ### 🌟 Key Features

 - 🧠 **AI Task Breakdown Assistant (Claude-powered)**
   Describe your goal in natural language, and the AI assistant powered by **Anthropic Claude** will **automatically break it down** into smaller, executable steps.
+Then, automatically adds them to your to-do list.
   For example:
   _"Plan my final paper for next week"_ →
   _Claude suggests: “Research topic,” “Draft outline,” “Write first draft,” etc._